Embracing Uniqueness: A Journey of Self-Expression

 - Feb 10

-Last night, my friend and I went to a painting class.
-When we walked in, each place at the table had a canvas, paint brushes, and paint provided.
-The instructor had a sample canvas already painted sitting on the table at the front of the room, with a sunrise.
-I enjoy painting landscapes, but I wondered if we were supposed to paint our sunrise as she had?
-It appeared so, and when she began to instruct us, it became even more apparent that we were expected to do the sunrise somewhat like hers.
+Last night, my friend and I attended a painting class.
+As we entered, each spot at the table had a canvas, paintbrushes, and paint waiting for us.
+The instructor had a sample canvas displayed at the front, showcasing a beautiful sunrise.
+I love painting landscapes, but I felt a twinge of uncertainty.
+Were we expected to replicate her sunrise?
+It seemed so.
+As the instructor began her lesson, it became clear that we were encouraged to follow her lead.

-Don't get me wrong, there is nothing wrong with following instructions during a class, especially when we are starting a new activity.
+Don’t get me wrong; there’s nothing wrong with following instructions, especially when learning something new.
 I usually do.
-We shouldn't disrupt a class just to be original.
-We need to be respectful of others.
-Be kind, but don't let it interfere with your joy.
-That night, I just had to step out of my self-imposed box of conformity and rules.
+We shouldn’t disrupt a class just to be original.
+Respect for others is essential.
+However, we must not let conformity stifle our joy.
+That night, I stepped out of my self-imposed box of rules.
 It had been one of those days.

 Be Original and Respectful

-Do we have to follow rules?
-Are we going to conform or follow our joy?
-Conformity is important at times.
-What will the roads be like if we don't follow the signs and rules?
-What about standing politely in line?
-There is a purpose for lining up: Preventing stampedes and injuries.
-Those who like to go ahead of others standing in line aren’t a good example of originality.
-Don't be that person!
-Disregarding and disrespecting others is NOT the way to express yourself.
-Be considerate of others.
-But, at the same, be who you really are and follow your joy.
+Do we always have to follow rules?
+Are we going to conform or pursue our joy?
+Conformity has its place.
+Imagine the chaos if we didn’t follow road signs or stood in line.
+There’s a purpose to lining up: it prevents stampedes and injuries.
+Those who cut in line aren’t exemplifying originality.
+Don’t be that person!
+Disregarding others is not a way to express yourself.
+Be considerate, but also embrace who you truly are.

-Let your joy flow.
-We often underestimate the power of art and creativity, in many forms, to uplift us and improve our mental and emotional well-being.
-Be creative.
-Don't worry about what others think.
-In fact, they are likely to admire your courage.
-When I decided to put rose-gold highlights in my hair a couple of years ago, I was surprised at how many people complimented me, even stopped me at the grocery store to comment about how the color suited me and looked nice!
-One lady said, "I wish I was brave enough to do that!"
+Let your joy flow!
+We often underestimate the power of art and creativity to uplift us and enhance our mental and emotional well-being.
+Be creative!
+Don’t worry about what others think.
+In fact, they might admire your courage.
+When I decided to add rose-gold highlights to my hair a couple of years ago, I was amazed by the compliments I received.
+Even strangers stopped me in the grocery store to say how much they loved the color!
+One lady even said, "I wish I was brave enough to do that!"
 I was more surprised than anyone else.
-It had been one of those years.
+It had been a transformative year.

 Celebrate Who You Are

 You are special and unique.
-Celebrate it.
-And the next time you are asked to paint rays, the same color, the same way, stand up and say:
+Celebrate that!
+The next time you’re asked to paint rays in the same color and style, stand tall and say:

 “No, thank you.
 I truly love myself, swirls and all.”

-What are some ways you have conformed to be like everyone else just to fit in?
+What are some ways you have conformed to fit in with others?

-How does it make you feel to be yourself and express who you really are now?
+How does it feel to be yourself and express your true self?

 Deborah Ann Minke, M.A., B.Ed., OCT, CH-C